gaearon/react-hot-loader/getstarted.md

     import 'react-hot-loader/patch';
     ```

+    > Alternatively, in Webpack, add `react-hot-loader/patch` to the `entry` section of your `webpack.config.js`:

+    ```js
+      entry: [
+        'react-hot-loader/patch', // RHL patch
+        './scripts/index' // Your appʼs entry point
+      ]
+    ```

     b.
 Wrap your app's top-level component inside of an **`<AppContainer>`.**

     > `AppContainer` is a component, provided by `react-hot-loader`, that handles hot reloading, as well as error handling.
 It also [internally](https://github.com/gaearon/react-hot-loader/blob/next/src/AppContainer.js#L5-L9) handles disabling hot reloading/error handling when running in a production environment, so you no longer have to.

     You need to wrap both instances, e.g. your original mount, and your mount code inside of the `module.hot.accept()` function.
 Note that `<AppContainer>` must only wrap a single React component.

     Your main entry point should now look something like this: